AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: : Adaptive User Retention Optimization

-The challenge of selecting an appropriate step size $\delta$ is more pronounced in sequential recommendation tasks, as the landscape of state-action values in such tasks can exhibit high complexity, which is illustrated in Fig.~\ref{fig:3} (middle and right).
-This complexity arises from the presence of numerous peaks and significant oscillations.
-Consequently, it becomes difficult to identify a fixed step size that consistently performs well throughout the training process.
-Another reason is that recommendation tasks can be risk-sensitive: users may disengage from the application and cease the recommendation process if they encounter recommended items that fail to capture their interest.
-To mitigate the aforementioned issues, we use the practice in zero-order optimization.
-A set of actions $a_k,k=1,2,\cdots,n$ are located near the original policy output $\pi(s,\phi(s))$, in the direction of the gradient $\nabla_a Q_\mathrm{UB}(s,a)$.
-The exploration action $a_E$ is sampled form the action set in a softmax manner:

-where $\delta$ is the hyper-parameter controlling the gap of action particles.
-It can be set to a small value and does not need extra tuning.
+The challenge of selecting an appropriate step size $\delta$ is more pronounced in recommendation tasks, as the landscape of state-action values in such tasks can exhibit high complexity, which is illustrated in Fig.~\ref{fig:3} (middle and right).
+Another challenge is that recommendation tasks can be risk-sensitive: users may disengage from the application and cease the recommendation process if they encounter recommended items that fail to capture their interest.
+To mitigate the aforementioned issues, we propose to generate a set of actions with optimistic exploration and filter out candidate actions that may lead to poor recommendation quality with rejection sampling.
+The actions $a_k,k=1,2,\cdots,N$ are located near the original policy output $\pi(s,\phi(s))$, in the direction of the gradient $\nabla_a Q_\mathrm{UB}(s,a)$.
+The exploration action $a_E$ is selected form the action set according to the average Q-value: where $\delta$ is the hyper-parameter controlling the gap of action particles.
+It can be set to a small value and does not need extra tuning, as shown by the ablation study in Tab.~\ref{tab:final_perf}.
 By choosing from several candidate actions, the exploration module manages to find actions with higher state-action values more efficiently and reduces the risk of adopting dangerous actions that have low values.
-We demonstrate the effectiveness of this exploration technique in Sec.~\ref{sec:visualization}.
+We also visualize the effectiveness of this exploration technique in Fig.~\ref{fig:vis}.